patacoing/twitch-removal-headers-bex/README.md

 ## Installation

+- Clone the project to your machine
+- Run `npm ci --include=dev`
+- Run `npm run build`
-Just clone the project to your machine, then go to your browser's extensions page, and finally load the project.
+- then go to your browser's extensions page, and finally load the project.

+## Developpement

+- Clone the projet to your machine
+- Run `npm ci --include=dev`
+- Run `npm run dev`

+Whenever you are modifying a file within popup/ or scripts/, the bundled files will be recreated.

 ## Upcoming Features

 - Multi browser support
+- Typescript support
+- Create release

+## Build

+Same as Installation

 ## Contribution